MiniZinc/libminizinc/docs/en/modelling2.rst

   single: solution; all

 One can use MiniZinc to search for all solutions to a satisfaction problem (:mzn:`solve satisfy`).
-In the MiniZinc IDE, this can be achieved by setting the number of solutions to zero in the "User-defined behavior" part of the solver configuration pane (see :numref:`ide_solver_config`).
+In the MiniZinc IDE, this can be achieved by unticking the "Stop after this many solutions" option in the "User-defined behavior" part of the solver configuration pane (see :numref:`ide_solver_config`).
 On the command line, one can use the flag ``-a`` or ``--all-solutions``.
 Running

 .. code-block:: bash